vedangnaik/vedangnaik.github.io/_posts/2021-04-28-hundred-percent-desperados.md

 * Earn <u>Don't let anyone see you</u>.
 The 22 minutes for the speedrun badge is more than enough to execute this route.
 Thus, take your time and avoid being spotted.
 * Earn <u>Use mind control on Devitt's character</u>; this is automatically achieved by this route.
 Note that some online guides say that this badge cannot be earned unless one of the distractions has been used and DeVitt is alone with his men - this is **false** (at least as of writing this post); you can get it at any point.
 * Earn <u>Kill 2 guards with a statue</u>.
 Immediately after relinquishing mind-control on DeVitt and securing him, use Hector to drop the statue in the courtyard onto the guard and the Long Coat.
 If you miss a rotation, don't worry; you have enough time to do this and still get the speedrun badge.
 * Earn <u>Speedrun: Complete the mission in under 22:00 minutes</u>.
 Make sure you have memorized everything that each character has to do.
 Play smoothly and calmly; you have enough time.
-The last section is a little finnicky; I found that connecting a few guards and then using Stella on them helps.
+The last section is a little finnicky; I found that connecting a few guards and then using `Stella` on them helps.

 <h4 class="hard-difficulty">Playthrough #2</h4>
 Follow the same route as earlier, but with more substantial changes.
 If you didn't get the speedrun badge, I recommend trying again in normal mode and doing this playthrough without time pressure.
 Make sure to make a **manual save** before finishing this playthrough; continue reading for more details.

 * Earn <u>Don't touch any bushes or haystacks</u>.
 Follow the same route as earlier, but make sure to not touch any bushes or haystacks.
 This makes Isabelle and Hector's section slightly more complicated.
 * Earn <u>Don't use any of Kate's or Cooper's skills</u>.
-This is easier than it looks, since neither of them actually do anything in this mission.
+This is easier than it looks, since neither of them actually do much on this route.
+Substitute Cooper's kills with Isabelle and `Connect`, and Kate's `Perfume` with `Stella`.
 Note that Cooper's tying up of a unconscious person counts as a 'skill'.
 Both Kate and him can still carry bodies, however.
 In the last section, use Hector and Isabelle to kill all guards and knock out all civilians.
-* Earn <u>Complete the mission on Hard difficulty</u> by completing the mission.
+* Earn <u>Complete the mission on Hard difficulty</u> by completing this playthrough.
 * Once you've earned the three badges above, reload your **manual save** and backtrack with Cooper to kill the two [Mimimi developer NPCs]("https://www.trueachievements.com/a298714/veteran-bounty-hunter-achievement") at the very beginning of the level.

 <p style="text-align: right; font-size: 12px;">[Back to Navigation](#navigation)</p>